 You need to submit a letter of recommendation from a minister, religious educator or other religious professional.
 You can submit it with your application or your recommender can send it directly.
 Give this information page (PDF) to the person writing your letter.
 If you have difficulty meeting the requirement that your letter come from a religious professional, please contact us.

 Cost of Thrive Youth

-The cost to participants for Thrive Youth 2017 is $325, which covers all programming, lodging and food.
+The cost to participants for Thrive Youth 2017 was $325, which covered all programming, lodging and food.
 You will not need to pay when you apply.
 Through the generosity of our donors, the Annual Program Fund and the Alumni Giving Program, some need-based financial assistance and travel subsidies are available.

 Learn More About Thrive Youth

 Check out these reflections from alumni about their experiences:

 - My Voice, My Experiences and My Journey by Byron Herbert '14

 - Not the Only One by Aisha Pierre '11

 - Daughter, Arab-American, Person of Faith by Ranwa Hammamy '11 and staff '14, '15